A Chinese class K train.

 The problem is that, in particular during peak seasons – Spring Festival (in January or February), May Day (May 1st), National Day (October 1st) and Summer Holidays (from July to August) – you should buy your ticket as soon as possible or you’ll risk that tickets will already be sold out.

-For example, if you intend to travel on October 1st, you should buy your ticket around September 11-13 (it is not possible beforehand and if you wait longer, you won’t find any tickets).
+For example, if you intend to travel on October 1st, you should buy your ticket around September 11-13 (it is not possible beforehand and if you wait for longer, you won’t find any tickets).

 While if you live in China, this shouldn’t be a problem, if you’re coming to China as a tourist, then buying a ticket 30 days before your trip may be impossible for the simple reason that, at the moment, you aren’t in China yet!

 Buying your ticket online (recommended option)

 There are hundreds of websites through which you can purchase your train tickets.
 Here are the best options (in our opinion):